foselab/SimulationDrivenFMEA_Bikes/README.md

 -  The fault model file contains all the faults associated with the original model

 Once everything is done, the *Fault Table* automatically opens and displays all the faults and the conditions that have been created.
+Note: If the Fault Table does not open automatically, you can open it manually by clicking on the corresponding icon in the top toolbar

 When the 'trigger type' has to be selected, you have to choose between *timed* or *conditional*.
 If **conditional** is chosen, then a condition must be defined.